 The Simple Network Management Protocol (SNMP) allows remote management of network devices.
+An SNMP community is the group of devices and management station running SNMP.
+Community names are used to identify groups.

 Depending on the level of security required, select the version of SNMP to use.
 The three levels of security are: